 Last year I interviewed a bunch of college teachers as part of a work project.
 Although my focus was getting user feedback on a new online educational product, as an aside, I asked the group about their own and their students’ attitude towards e-texts.
 I was struck by how uniform they were in dissing e-textbooks, and how frustrated students were with them.

-When I probed a bit for reasons, the most frequent answer was that page numbers were not uniform (which would seem to be an easy problem to solve technically, but is kind of a psychological barrier “80 pages of econ to read by Friday” being a college trope ).
-Also mentioned were the difficultly of note-taking and highlighting (functions that are available, but a bit more complicated) and the generally bad (or at least different) layout and typography, indeed pretty terrible but getting better.
+When I probed a bit for reasons, the most frequent answer was that page numbers were not uniform (which would seem to be an easy problem to solve technically, but is kind of a psychological barrier; “80 pages of econ to read by Friday” being a college trope ).
+Also mentioned were the difficultly of note-taking and highlighting (functions that are available, but a bit more complicated than on paper) and the generally bad (or at least different) layout and typography.

 The White Rabbit put on his spectacles.
 ‘Where shall I begin, please your Majesty?’ he asked.